 The connection type can be set Dynamic and leave as fallback IP the 192.168.0.254 one: remember to always click the Apply button and then the Save one in order the changes are stored.

 If you do not need to use that Access Point for other Wi-Fi devices other than the remote CPE, you should better set the MAXtream to enable improved performances:

 You can set the proper time zone and synchronize the date/time with the PC one:

 The other CPE that will be connected to the wireless router AC1350 must be set in the Client operation mode:

-You should lock to be connected only to that remote Access Point, setting its MAC address and providing the PSK password: even for client you can set the distance of the Access Point in order to optimize the reception.
+You should lock to be connected only to that remote Access Point, setting its MAC address and providing the PSK password: even for the client you can set the distance of the Access Point in order to optimize the reception.

-Also for the client the Dynamic connection type shuld be set but this time it is better to change the fallback IP in order it is different from the other CPE (the Access Point one) so even in strange condition (where the dynamic IP assignment fails) they will have different IP so they can be easily reached from remote (a tab for each IP address URL).
+Also, for the client the Dynamic connection type should be set but this time it is better to change the fallback IP in order it is different from the other CPE (the Access Point one) so even in strange condition (where the dynamic IP assignment fails) they will have different IP, so they can be easily reached from remote (a tab for each IP address URL).

 Then you have to configure the wireless router AC1350 setting both a password for the administrator and then setting also the Network name and the related password that should be set every time a client will connect to that Wi-Fi.

 You can possibly deactivate the DHCP and enable the Remote Management for all devices

-Connecting your PC to the same modem, you can then also see al the devices attached to that network and know the IP addresses assigned by the unique DHCP:
+Connecting your PC to the same modem, you can then also see all the attached devices to that network and know the IP addresses assigned by the unique DHCP: